mudasar187/Enterprise_Exam2018/README.md

 4. Run the DefaultData script, as described in this file [Default Data](docs/defaultdata.md)
 5. Visit the application on [localhost:8080](http://localhost:8080)
 6. Enjoy :)

+**Run individual modules**
+Since this is a microservice application, you can run each component/module individually, but with limited functionality.
+No communication with other external components/modules will work. ex.
+If you want to create a new NowPlaying, the service needs to get information from a Cinema and Room to fill inn the seats available.
+This connection is mocked in the tests, but if you try to do a POST request directly to the service without running the cinema module as well this will fail with a 503.

 ## How to test application
 Every module contains unit tests for testing each service in isolation.
 When you install the application with `mvn clean install` these tests will run automatically.